 Initially, our emphasis was on Southeast Asia and China.
 Our current plans consist of continued focus in China and Europe.
 The lack of decentralization of the travel industry in these geographic areas remains attractive for the implementation and use of our electronic distribution system of travel inventory from airlines, travel agencies, cruise operators, and other travel related service providers.
 Additionally, we are concentrating our efforts on the business to business (B2B) market which appears to be relatively "untapped" by our significant competitors.
 Current estimates indicate 80% of global airline tickets and 70% of all travel is booked by service providers in our target markets.
-Travel and Tourism Forecast World, as of May 2006, estimated the global travel distribution market at over \$10 billion.
+The estimated Forecast for Travel and Tourism distribution market Worldwide, for global travel was approximately \$10 billion as of reports available from 2006.